cablecharlz/pinteresting/README.md

-# One Month Rails
+# Pinteresting

-This is the pinteresting sample application for
+This is a sample application from
 [*One Month Rails*](http://onemonthrails.com)

 by [Charles Law](http://charleslaw.ca)